Home > Guides > how to start a small clothing business from home

 Use printing companies to put your designs on basic t-shirts and other clothes.
 You can test new ideas without buying lots of inventory that might not sell.

-Most printing services need minimum orders of 50 pieces, and you can use both international companies like Printful or local printing shops for cheaper options.
+Most printing services need a minimum order of 50 pieces, and you can use both international companies like Printful or local printing shops for cheaper options.

 4. Dropshipping Model

-Partner with clothing suppliers for small businesses who store all the clothes and ship directly to your customers.
+Partner with clothing suppliers for small businesses that store all the clothes and ship them directly to your customers.
 You just focus on marketing and talking to customers.

 Step 3: Get Your Business Legally Set Up at Minimal Cost